 New paper on reproductive suppression of fruit flies by erthritol and Drexel press release

 -PhD student Meghan Barrett was awarded "best lightning talk" at the American Society of Naturalists Three Rivers Evolution Event (TREE).

 -PhD student Meghan Barrett earned a 2017 Drexel Arts & Sciences teaching award

 -PhD student Katie Fiocca was recipient of the 2017 Jeanne award for social wasp research from the International Union for the Study of Social Insects North American section

--PhD Kailtin Baudier defended in April 2017 and is now doing postdoctoral work at Arizona State University
+-PhD Kailtin Baudier defended her dissertation in April 2017 and is now doing postdoctoral work at Arizona State University

 Sponsored research agreement with Academic Venture Technologies: Toward developing erythritol as a human-safe insecticide (with Dr. Daniel Marenda)